Movement-2016/bellman/src/deploy/README.md

     ]
 }
 ```
-The actual build rules are in the `buildspec.yml` file in the root of the `concierge` project.
+The build rules are in the [buildspec.yml](https://github.com/Movement-2016/concierge/blob/master/buildspec.yml) in the `concierge` project.

 ## Role (for Triggering Build)